Services > Field Testing > Claim Support & Event Response

 What we may test

-The right inspection method depends on what happened, how broad the affected area is, and what evidence is needed for insurance, warranty, repair, or root-cause discussions.
-Intertek CEA may combine several methods to document visible damage, hidden module damage, thermal anomalies, and electrical behavior.
+The right event response method depends on what happened, how broad the affected area is, and what evidence is needed for insurance, warranty, repair, or root-cause discussions.
+Intertek CEA may combine EL testing, infrared thermography, visual inspection, BOS / electrical field testing, UVF, and glass breakage inspection.

 | Method | What it helps identify | When it is useful |